MichaelCade/90DaysOfDevOps/Days/day59.md

 ```

-Now that we have our code defined we can now perform the `terraform init` on our folder to download the provider for virtualbox.
+Now that we have our code defined we can now perform the `terraform init` on our folder to download the provider for Virtualbox.

 ![](Images/Day59_IAC1.png)

-Obviously you will also need to have virtualbox installed on your system as well.
+You will also need to have VirtualBox installed on your system as well.
 We can then next run `terraform plan` to see what our code will create for us.
 Followed by `terraform apply` the below image shows your completed process.

 ![](Images/Day59_IAC2.png)

-In Virtualbox you will now see your 2 virtual machines.
+In Virtualbox, you will now see your 2 virtual machines.

 ![](Images/Day59_IAC3.png)

 ### Change configuration

-Lets add another node to our deployment.
-We can simply change the count line to show our newly desired number of nodes.
-When we run our `terraform apply` it will look something like below.
+Let's add another node to our deployment.
+We can simply change the count line to show our new desired number of nodes.
+When we run our `terraform apply` it will look something like the below.

 ![](Images/Day59_IAC4.png)

-Once complete in virtualbox you can see we now have 3 nodes up and running.
+Once complete in VirtualBox you can see we now have 3 nodes up and running.

 ![](Images/Day59_IAC5.png)